Robust Robustness: Non-robustness and finite-support worst-case priors

-Next, we give a recipe for obtaining a maxmin-optimal mechanism that is simple (in the sense that it can be implemented with a small menu).
-We then show that the payoff guarantee from this construction is generally non-robust.
+Building on \cref{res:Bayesian_robustness}, we give a recipe for mechanically obtaining a maxmin-optimal mechanism that is simple (in the sense that it can be implemented with a small menu).
+Consider a single-agent screening problem, where $\Th$ is the set of agent types, and the feasible set $\FF$ contains all social choice functions satisfying incentive compatibility and participation.
+Fix a prior $\hat{\pi} \in \D(\Th)$ that is supported on $m$ types.
+Suppose that under the prior $\hat{\pi}$, the Bayesian design problem has a solution.
+Then, by the taxation principle, there exists a Bayesian-optimal social choice function that can be implemented with a menu of at most $m$ alternatives in addition to the outside option.

-Start with a finite-support prior $\hat{\pi} \in \D(\Th)$.
-Let $m$ denote the number of states in the support of $\hat{\pi}$.
-Consider the Bayesian design problem under prior $\hat{\pi}$.
-By the revelation principle, it suffices to search over menus with at most $m$ alternatives.
-Let $\hat{f} \colon \Th \to \D(X)$ be an optimal social choice function that is induced by such a menu.
 By \cref{res:Bayesian_robustness}, there is a range of ambiguity sets $\Pi$ with respect to which $\hat{f}$ is maxmin optimal.
-But the simplicity of $\hat{f}$ does not reflect the robustness framework per se.
-Rather, $\hat{f}$ is simple because the Bayesian solution takes a simple form at the particular finite-support prior $\hat{\pi}$.
-Next, we define an adverse selection setting in which the payoff guarantee from this saddle-point construction is either trivial or non-robust.
+But the simplicity of $\hat{f}$ is not due to the maxmin objective per se.
+Rather, $\hat{f}$ is simple because the Bayesian solution takes a simple form at the particular prior $\hat{\pi}$.

-An \emph{adverse selection problem with transfers} is defined as follows.
-There is a Polish space $\Th$ of agent types and a measurable allocation space $Q$.
-The principal chooses an allocation $q \in Q$ and a transfer $t \in \R$; the decision space is $X = Q \times \R$.
-The agent's utility is $v( q, \th) - t$.
-The principal's utility is $u(q,t,\th) = t - c(q,\th)$, where the cost function $c$ is nonnegative.
-This objective captures profit-maximization, and it can also capture regret-minimization: if $c$ is re-interpreted as the benchmark revenue, then $u$ equals negative regret.
+We now illustrate why the payoff guarantee from this construction is not typically robust.
+We formally establish this non-robustness in a \emph{profit-maximization problem}, which is defined as follows.
+The state space $\Th$ is the set of agent types.
+Let $Q$ be a measurable allocation space.
+The principal chooses an allocation $q \in Q$ and a transfer $t \in \R$.
+Thus, the decision space is $X = Q \times \R$.
+The agent's utility is $v( q, \th) - t$, where $v \colon Q \times \Th \to \R_+$ is bounded and measurable.
+The principal's utility is the profit $u(q,t,\th) = t - c(q)$, where the cost function $c \colon Q \to \R_+$ is bounded and measurable.
 The feasible set $\FF$ contains all social choice functions $f \colon \Th \to \D (X)$ that satisfy incentive compatibility and participation constraints, where the agent's outside option utility is normalized to zero.
-To represent this outside option, we assume that there exists an allocation $q_0 \in Q$ such that $c (q_0, \th) = v(q_0, \th) = 0$ for all $\th$ in $\Th$.
+To represent the outside option, we assume that there exists an allocation $q_0 \in Q$ such that $c (q_0) = 0$ and $v(q_0, \th) = 0$ for all $\th$ in $\Th$.
+Technically, the principal's utility function is not bounded, but the value function $u \circ f$ is bounded for each social choice function $f$ in $\FF$ that is not strictly dominated (for the principal); this is shown in the proof of \cref{res:saddle} in \cref{sec:saddle_proof}.